Rarstyak/Fate-Condensed-SRD/Taking-Action-Rolling-the-Dice/Modifying-the-Dice/Modifying-the-Dice.md

 ---
 ## Modifying the Dice

 You may modify your dice by invoking aspects to get +2 to your roll or reroll the dice.
 Some stunts also give you a bonus.
-You may also invoke aspects to support an ally (**page XX**) or to increase the difficulty an enemy faces.
+You may also invoke aspects to **[support an ally](../../Challenges-Conflicts-and-Contests/Teamwork/Teamwork.md)** or to increase the difficulty an enemy faces.

 ![Invoking-Aspects](Invoking-Aspects.md)